SS Aquileia: Prins der Nederlanden

 By 1927 the ship was equipped with wireless direction finding.
 As built, she had three double-ended and two single-ended boilers, with a total heating surface of 16411 sqft.
 They were heated by a total of 24 corrugated furnaces, with a combined had a grate area of 400 sqft.
 However, in 1927 or 1928 this was increased to three double-ended and three single-ended boilers, with a total heating surface to 19898 sqft.
 Her corrugated furnaces were increased to 27, with a total grate area of 465 sqft.
 These increased raised her power to 1,257 NHP.

 By January 1928, Prins der Nederlandens route between Amsterdam and Batavia was via Southampton, Algiers, Genoa, the Suez Canal, Colombo, Sabang, Belawan and Singapore.
 By May 1929, regular ports of call had been reduced to Amsterdam, Southampton, Algiers, and Genoa.

 Between 1926 and 1930, SMN took delivery of a set of new motor ships: in 1926, in 1927–28, and Johan van Oldenbarnevelt and in 1930.
 This made older ships such as Prins der Nederlanden redundant, so she was laid up at Amsterdam.
 However, in November 1932 Pieter Corneliszoon Hooft was destroyed by fire in Amsterdam, despite the Amsterdam Fire Service's best efforts to save her.
 Hence from about 1933, the fire service used Prins der Nederlanden as a training ship, to learn how better to fight fires on ships.

 In 1934 the call sign PGVH superseded Prins der Nederlandens code letters PQMS.

 Aquileia

 On 25 June 1935 Lloyd Triestino bought Prins der Nederlanden and renamed her Aquileia.
 She was registered in Genoa, and her call sign was IBEO.
 She was converted for use in the Italian invasion of Ethiopia, which began on 3 October that year.
 Between 1935 and 1937 she took 4,138 troops to Italian Eritrea and Italian Somaliland, and repatriated 4,473 wounded or sick to Italy.

 In 1937 or 1938 Lloyd Triestino re-registered the ship in Trieste.
 In 1938 she was requisitioned again, this time for the Italian military intervention in Spain.
-Between March 1938 and June 1939 she made 11 voyages from Naples to Cadiz and back.
+Between March 1938 and June 1939 she made 11 voyages from Naples to Cádiz and back.
 She took 2,063 Corpo Truppe Volontarie troops to Spain and repatriated 5,571 wounded or sick.